-Selected by the Braves in the 22nd round of the 2009 June Draft out of St. Petersburg College…previously selected by the Phillies in the 12th round of the 2008 June Draft out of Clearwater Central Catholic High School, but did not sign…originally committed to the University of Florida and drew interest from Clemson University and Louisiana State University…pitched for both the youth and junior national teams for USA Baseball.
+Full name is James Ryan Weber...Is married to Mallory Weber...Drafted by ATL in 2009 following his freshman season at St. Petersburg College...Also selected by PHI in the 12th round of the 2008 June Draft out of Clearwater Central Catholic High School, but did not sign...Pitched for both the youth and junior national teams for USA Baseball.

 Began his only season in the Mariners organization with Triple-A Tacoma…started the season on a scoreless streak of 15.2 IP…named Pacific Coast League Pitcher of the Week for May 8-14…led the league with a 0.85 ERA (31.2-IP, 3-ER) and 0.76 WHIP and ranked 3rd with a .180 opp avg. at the time of his May 13 selection to the active roster…started for the Mariners that day at TOR but was replaced after 3.2 IP with right shoulder tightness…placed on the 15-day DL the next day and transferred to the 60-day DL on June 2…returned from a rehab assignment, reinstated from the disabled list and outrighted to Tacoma on Sep 11… his only rehab app was a start of 1 IP for the AZL Mariners in the Arizona League Quarterfinals.

 Was 1-1 with a 5.45 ERA (22 ER, 36.1 IP) in 16 games (2 starts) with Atlanta, striking out 23…in 26 games, including 5 starts, with AAA Gwinnett last season, Weber was 2-3 with a 2.76 ERA (19 ER, 62.0 IP) with 41 strikeouts and 14 walks.